Stylback/home-server/README.md

 - 12 execution units for parallel processing
 - Integrated Graphics for media and display capability
 - Intel Quick Sync Video support for encoding/decoding
-- 10 W TDP (average power dissipation)
+- 10 W TDP (average power dissipation, a shorthand way to estimate power consumption)

 The J-series is only available in "CPU-onboard"-motherboards.
 I've opted for a [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) due to its low cost, but you might consider the [ASRock ITX-J4105](https://www.asrock.com/mb/Intel/J4105-ITX/index.us.asp) if you want more SATA III-connectors.

 ### Power supply (PSU)
 Ideally, the server will be running 24/7, 365 days a year.
-As such, high PSU efficiency is important to keep upkeep-cost down. __A power supply is at its most efficient at 50% of maximum rated load__, this means a PSU rated at 500 W max load will be at its most efficient when it provides 250 W of power.
+As such, high efficiency is important to keep upkeep-cost down. __A power supply is at its most efficient at 50% of maximum rated load__, this means a PSU rated at 500 W max load will be at its most efficient when it provides 250 W of power.

 __What is the efficiency at 50% load?__ That is determined by the [80+ Rating](https://en.wikipedia.org/wiki/80_Plus).
 A 80+ White will be 80-85% efficient at 50% load while a 80+ Titanium will be 94-96% efficient.

-After some ["back of the napkin calculations"](#approximating-power-draw) I've estimated my system to draw between 10-23 W. As such my ideal PSU would be a power-brick style 50-100 W PSU.
-I've had no luck finding such a model with the right mix of power-cables (24-pin, 4-pin, SATA) and have instead opted for a [be quiet!
+After some [back of the napkin calculations](#approximating-power-draw) I've estimated my system to draw between 10-23 W. As such my ideal PSU would be a power-brick style 50-100 W PSU.
+I've had no luck finding such a model with the right mix of power-cables (_24-pin, 4-pin and SATA_) and have instead opted for a [be quiet!
 SYSTEM POWER B9](https://www.bequiet.com/en/powersupply/1285).
-At 300 W, It offers a better low-load efficiency than its 450-500 W counterparts while still offering some head-room for upgrades.
-It also has all the power-cables I require.
+Besides having all the cables I need, at 300 W it offers a better low-load efficiency than a 450-500 W model while still offering some head-room for upgrades.

 ### Case
 I wanted something cheap and discreet with some room for expandability.
-The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes and also included a 120 mm fan.
+The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes and also included a 120 mm, rear-mounted fan.

 ### RAM
 As stated on intel's, Biostar's and ASRock's websites: The J4105 _officially_ only supports 8 GB of RAM.